Wallacia, New South Wales: Landmarks

 Wallacia sits beside the Nepean River and landmarks include the Weir, Wallacia Bridge, Little Bondi and Wallacia Hotel – mock Tudor design by the Fowler family.
 It was the first place in Australia to introduce a fish ladder next to a weir.
 Wallacia's tourism is centred on the day-tripper trade with the Wallacia Hotel and the Wallacia Golf Course, the chief attractions.

 Blaxland Crossing Reserve is a prominent parkland with picnic tables and barbecue areas.
 It is proximate to Nepean River.
 An annual social event held by Assyrian people, which commemorates Saint Zaia, takes place in the Reserve annually in September.
 Usually visited by around 1000 people, the occasion would feature live Assyrian singers and Assyrian folk dancing.

 Phap Bao Zen Centre, a Vietnamese Buddhist monastery, is located in the suburb.

+Wallacia Mandi, a Mandaean temple, is located on the banks of the Nepean River on Bents Basin Road in Wallacia.

-A few kilometers south of the suburb is Bents Basin, a nature reserve which features a large swimming hole.
+A few kilometres south of the suburb is Bents Basin, a nature reserve which features a large swimming hole.